-Tinnitus – is a problem affecting millions of people that originates in the outer ear, middle ear, inner ear or the brain.
+Tinnitus – (noise or ringing in the ears) is a problem affecting millions of people that originates in the outer ear, middle ear, inner ear or the brain.
 This condition is very frustrating to those afflicted because it manifests itself in a variety of ways, making it difficult to link an exact cause.

 The possible sources and characteristics of tinnitus are indicated by the Mayo Clinic.
 These sources are categorized:

 Inner Ear Cell Damage - Is one of the most common causes of tinnitus.
 There are approximately 30,000 tiny hair cells in the inner ear (cochlea nerve).
 These inner ear hair cells move from sound wave activity.
 The movement of these hair cells causes a transmission of an electrical signal from the auditory nerve to your brain.
 Sound is processed and hearing takes place.
 If these inner ear hair cells are broken or damaged they can send random electrical impulses to your brain causing tinnitus.

 Age Related Loss - Presbycusis is another term for age related hearing loss.
 Around age 60 hearing worsens.
 This type of hearing loss can cause tinnitus.

 Exposure to Loud Noise - Loud noises from heavy machinery, construction equipment, chain saws and firearms are common causes of hearing loss and can result in tinnitus. iPods or MP3 players, if played loudly for long periods of time can cause tinnitus.
 Long term exposure to loud noises can cause permanent damage.
 Attending a concert can produce short term tinnitus which usually subsides.

 Ear Wax Blockage - Cerumen (wax) protects your ear canal by collecting dirt and debris, slowing the growth of bacteria.
 An ear canal completely blocked by wax causes hearing loss and can cause tinnitus.